 In 2006 the Great Lakes Colleges Association, with funding from the Andrew W. Mellon Foundation, developed the GLCA Academic Leadership and Innovation (GALI) Institute, a program designed to engage faculty in understanding the sometimes conflicting, often misunderstood, and nearly invariably complex factors that must be considered in decision making and problem solving in liberal arts institutions.
-Chief academic officers send faculty teams (three to five people, typically early to mid-career) to go through a sequence of workshop activities designed to help them gain insight into (a) the multiplicity of external factors influencing our institutions; (b) the process involved in developing plans for, and successfully implementing, a mission-driven institution; and (c) principles of constructive negotiation and decision making at the level of faculty governance committees and department meetings.
-In addition, each team brings an institutional challenge, typically identified by the faculty team in consultation with their chief academic officer, to which the team applies what they have learned to develop a solution, in consultation with their faculty peers, to take back home.
+Chief academic officers invite faculty teams (generally from two to four people, typically early to mid-career) to go through a sequence of workshop activities designed to help them gain insight into (a) the multiplicity of external factors influencing our institutions; (b) the process involved in developing plans for, and successfully implementing, a mission-driven institution; and (c) principles of constructive negotiation and decision making at the level of faculty governance committees and department meetings.
+In addition, each team brings an institutional challenge, typically of the team’s own definition.
+In the course of their time together, the team’s members seek to apply what they have learned in order to develop a solution to the challenge, and to share their insights with their counterparts from other GLCA colleges.
 This program helps foster skills of academic leadership and constructive problem solving that will allow the rising generation of faculty leaders to engage in governance more effectively.

 The specific elements of a GALI Institute workshop include:

 Issue Identification: An analysis of the often competing expectations of various college constituencies, both internal and external (including faculty, students, parents, alumni, trustees, donors, local community officials).
-Including role playing, discussion focuses on the effect of such expectations on institutional decisions concerning academic and student affairs, admissions and financial aid, athletics, facilities, or college relations with a local community.
+Including role playing, the discussions focus on the effect of such expectations on institutional decisions concerning academic and student affairs, admissions and financial aid, athletics, facilities, or college relations with a local community.

 Design a College, and Make it Work: Project teams design an ideal liberal arts college in terms of mission, core values, and programs of study, as well as such practical considerations as the number of students, endowment size, and tuition.
 Each team confronts the challenges involved in fulfilling mission and values when they make resource allocation decisions in a budgeting exercise.
 What choices and tradeoffs will the leadership team make in terms of such things as faculty-student ratio, tuition and discount rate, faculty and staff salary, or intercollegiate athletics?
 How will the team respond to financial challenges (e.g. a decline in endowment value or shortfall in the entering class)?
 The exercise encourages participants to consider strategies to sustain and strengthen essential qualities of liberal arts education in the context of available resources.